 |Number of pupils||Amount|

-- Rates of progress – the number of children making accelerated progress, reaching GLD at EYFS, achieving national benchmarks at KS1 and 2.
+- Rates of progress – the number of children making accelerated progress, reaching ELGs at EYFS, achieving national benchmarks at KS1 and 2.

-- Gross and fine motor control – skills that are not secure, impacting on writing progress.
+- Speech and language – skills that are not secure in EYFS, impacting on reading and/or writing progress.

-- Access to extra-curricular activities – educational experiences such as trips, extra-curricular clubs, to help develop life skills, aspirations and participation in physical activities.
+- Access to enrichment activities – educational experiences such as trips, extra-curricular clubs, to help develop life skills, aspirations and participation in physical activities.
 This supports with ‘poverty proofing’.
-Some pupils also use these to support area 1 of Academic Barriers.

 - Punctuality and attendance – external factors impacting on this.